nyyshaaa/phyllonix/README.md

 The project is inspired by two goals:
 1. **Real-world use case:** starting a small e-commerce platform in local area for healthy snacks,icecreams,arts stuff...
 2. **Engineering practice:** building a full end-to-end system with clean architecture, strong security, and performance optimizations, scalabale design.
+   A full end-to-end system with clean architecture, strong security, and performance optimizations, scalabale design an e-commerce system, focused on correctness under concurrency/retries, idempotent workflows, and clean state transitions.

    Total Work hours on project(including rechecks and renalyzations and notes etc.) september 1 -- september 30 (~130 hours)  October 1 - December 21 (~439 hours)  ~~569 hours (~ 2 months at rate of 9 hours/day) would have done faster with higher focus .

 > DB Design Plan --
 https://www.notion.so/Project-DB-Design-Flow-25b14b400ea7803bb6faf782b43b1776